simoncblyth/env/trac/migration/sl59/steps.rst

 #. issue with the SVN authz file, it had to be manually scp from dayabay to dayabay1

-   * the backup system needs to be improved
+   * the backup system needs to be improved to include this authz file

 #. ssh from dayabay (WW) to dayabay1 (Y1) is blocked, preventing setting up dayabay1 as
    a backup target from dayabay.
 Workaround was to manually pull (scp) the SVN/Trac/svnsetup tarballs from the dayabay1 end.

+   * netstat/iptables/sshd-on-other-port investigations fruitless, maybe a cc blockage ?

 improvements